Psychology Department Internship Policy

 - All student internships are internally supervised by corresponding academic advisors of the student from the Psychology Department.
 All students starting an internship should decide on the site of the internship themselves and fill in the Internship Declaration Form in two copies, one of which is submitted to the academic advisor for approval.
 Students might refer to the Internship Database of the Department to find a site of internship, but it’s students’ responsibility to secure their placing.
 To approve your internship site and secure your placement, you might need to fill out Departmental Recommendation for the external organization to employ you.

-- Externally, every student is supervised by a qualified degree-holding (preferably) psychologists by means of the External Supervisor Evaluation Form.
+- Externally, every student is supervised by a qualified degree-holding (preferably) psychologist by means of the External Supervisor Evaluation Form.

-- Students are expected to fill-out Internship Diary while undertaking an Internship and base their Internship Reports (please, see guidelines for Internship I Report and Internship II Report) on their diary notes.
+- Students are expected to fill out Internship Diary while undertaking an Internship and base their Internship Reports (please, see guidelines for the Internship I Report and Internship II Report) on their diary notes.